Holme, St Giles

 Holy Communion held here every first Sunday in the month at 9am.
 This is followed by coffee and biscuits and a time to have a chat and catch up on events.

 Treasurer: Nigel Priestley PCC Secretary: Doreen Hallam

 Organist : Peter Gill Deputy Organist: Christine Hasman

 32 Low Street

-The church of St Giles is a Grade 1 listed building and is a most notable building having been featured in a number of recent publications including England's Thousand Best Churches by Simon Jenkins.
+The church of St Giles is a Grade 1 listed building and is a most notable building having been featured in a number of well known publications including England's Thousand Best Churches by Simon Jenkins.
 It has also featured on television in ‘Heart of the Country’.
-We get a number of visitor groups, including from time to time groups from the continent.
+We get a number of visitor groups, including from time to time, groups from the continent.

 St Giles is built of stone with a double apex pantile roof and a small square tower topped with a broach spire.
 Building started in c1150 and the only remaining part of that period is the North wall.
 Between 1200 and 1355, the Early English period, the North door was added and the tower was built in c1350.
 Then in 1485, John Barton, a wealthy wool merchant, enlarged the building when he added the Lady Chapel and South Aisle.
 His tomb and that of his wife can be found in the Chapel.
 Little has changed from this time and the celebrated poppyheads are a delight as well as the delightful medieval stained glass.